knmac/.dotfiles/README.md

 ## 3. Tmux
 ### 3.1.
 Building from source
 Change the versions, URLs, and paths accordingly in `install_tmux.sh`.
+The configuration is customized from [here](https://github.com/gpakosz/.tmux).

 Then add these two lines in your `.bashrc` or `.zshrc`:
 ```bash